fixrb/matchi/README.md

 ### Anatomy of a matcher

-A __Matchi__ matcher is an object that must respond to the `matches?` method with a block as argument, and return a boolean.
+A __Matchi__ matcher is an object that must respond to the `match?` method with a block as argument, and return a boolean.

 To facilitate the integration of the matchers in other tools, __Matchi__ matchers may also respond to `to_s` method.